solidi/hl-mods/workspace/redist/readme.txt

     - Improved waypoints for bots on all maps
     - Increase sky height in furrow
     - Added fog effect to snowyard
+    - Fix snow in chillworks
+    - Fix explosive crates in frozen_bunker
     - Updates by b1rd
         - Added poolside to training2
         - Added cliffs and vertical improvements to canyon